HaoyuXie98/Wides_2023/README.md

               #include <string>

-5. use function python_api(func, args) to run python scripts, eg:
+5. use function python_api(name, args) to run python scripts, eg:

           std::map<std::string, std::string> ret = python_api(name, args);

 7. "name" is the combination of path and name of the python script, eg: if the python script whose name is "test_3" and located at ./python_code/, then "name" should be "./python_code/test_3".
-8. "args" are the parameters which should be passed to the python script.
-9. "func" is the combination of path and name of python scripts, eg: "10 20 30" means passing 3 arguments "10", "20", and "30" to the python script; "Wides 2023" means passing 2 arguments, "Wides" and "2023", to the python scripts
+8. "args" are the parameters which should be passed to the python script, eg: "10 20 30" means passing 3 arguments "10", "20", and "30" to the python script; "Wides 2023" means passing 2 arguments, "Wides" and "2023", to the python scripts.
 10. In your python script, use below function to write txt file to send return value to your c++ file. "data" is dicitonary

               def writetxt(data):